joshuapalero/Practice-Activity-Repo/README.md

 Interactive practice modules, cheat sheets, and command documentation.

 ## 01 - Master Git by Reading Manuals
+Practice Git by applying established best practices and proven patterns from online resources.
+The official documentation is always available for reference and further study.
 ### Configure Global User Identity
 Establishes your author identity recorded permanently into every commit object SHA you create.
 ```bash